nodesum/rs-status/README.md

 }
 ~~~

-If you want to customize that status bar, please visit links below:
+If you want to customize that status bar, please visit these links below:
 - https://systeminformation.io/
 - https://momentjs.com/